← Back to Blog

 Build Your First SPFx Web Part: Hello World Guide (2026)

-Create and deploy your first SharePoint Framework web part using the modern SPFx CLI with Heft.
-Works in SharePoint, Teams, and Viva.
+Build your first SPFx web part in 2026 — the modern SPFx CLI + Heft toolchain, Node 20+, deployable to SharePoint, Teams, and Viva.

 Build Your First SPFx Web Part: Hello World Guide (2026)